 Ross Clark: The War Against Cash; Harriman House

-Profit made by a government from issuing currency, especially the difference between the face value and actual production costs.
+Profit made by a government from issuing currency, especially the difference between the The figure or amount written on the banknote or coin which indicates the amount of its economic value.
+It is usually written in letters and numbers. and actual production costs.

 In low-income societies, where two-thirds (64%) of the population have neither bank nor mobile money accounts (Source: Findex), the ‘digital money divide’ leaves little option but to transact in cash.